RondNath/SKR.TAD/README.md

 Installing the package
 ---------------------------------
-The version 1.0.0 is available on CRAN, https://cran.r-project.org/web/packages/TAD/index.html
+The version 1.0.0 is available on CRAN, https://cran.r-project.org/web/packages/TAD/index.html, can be installed using:

 install.packages("TAD")

 The development version on Github can be installed using the devtools package: